Esri/generator-esri-appbuilder-js/README.md

 ### Theme Generator

-Scaffolds out the files needed to create a new custom theme.
+Scaffolds out the files needed to create a new custom theme based on the default Foldable Theme by Esri.

 1. Navigate into either `stemapp` or `builder/apps/[appId]` under your local Web AppBuilder installation
 2. Run the generator with `yo esri-appbuilder-js:theme`